rubyonjets/jets-docs/_docs/routing/services/alb/config-reference.md

     config.alb.target_group.properties = {}
     config.alb.security_group.properties = {}

 Note this is an advanced customization and should only be done for a very good reason.
-Otherwise, please let us know and will update Jets to account for your use-case.
+Otherwise, please let us know and we'll try to update Jets for your use-case.